T3KScarecrow/Alagaesia-Wiki/Alagaesia/The Book/The Book.md

 "A pleasure." replied Gabriel after he extricated his hand from the too-long greeting.
 "Hello.
 I am Wiate."
 The more scholarly man proffered.
 Another handshake ensued.
 Gabriel looked at the Automaton.
 When it did not acknowledge him, he asked "Does it have a name?"
 "Yes, I in fact do, heretic."
-Its voice was low in pitch but not in volume, and it spat out the last word.
+Its voice was barely artificial sounding and low in pitch but not in volume, the last word spat out.
 "My apologies.
 I meant no offence..."
 Gabriel waited for a name which did not come.
 "Aaron.
 It said its name was Aaron.
 When Michael arrived, Mr Metal stopped talking."
 Natalie explained.
 "Yeah.
 I never knew a hunk of metal to have such an attitude."
 Michael laughed heartily.